jina-ai/jina/README.md

 kubectl port-forward svc/gateway -n flow-k8s-namespace 12345:12345
 ```

 Now we have the Flow up running in Kubernetes and we can use the `Client` or cURL to send requests.

+> Note that we are running everything in the cloud and make sure the image URIs are accessible from the Kubernetes cluster.

 ## Run Quick Demo